lino-framework/atelier/docs/invlib.rst

 .. envvar:: languages

-    A list of language codes for which userdocs are being maintained.
+    A list of language codes for which gettext translations and userdocs are being maintained.
+Used by:cmd:`inv mm`.

 .. envvar:: revision_control_system